Introduction to our Sixth Form

 |A wide range of Health and Fitness sessions|

-In the Sixth Form, a great deal of emphasis is placed upon developing independent study which helps pupils prepare for Higher Education and beyond when unsupervised research becomes more important.
+In the Sixth Form, a great deal of emphasis is placed upon developing independent study which helps students prepare for Higher Education and beyond when unsupervised research becomes more important.

 Student effort, attendance and performance are tracked daily and are formally assessed every three weeks.
 The key focus is on getting the student into a suitable working pattern that facilitates their progress and enhances their ability to manage their workload and interests.
 Communication between teachers and parents and vice-versa is welcomed at every stage, either informally or by way of meetings and reports.